RescueSocial/Victims_Cases_Film-Music-Arts/Perceptions Guides to Fixers/README.md

 [![Hollywood Accidental Gangster](https://img.youtube.com/vi/A-63tGhzDes/0.jpg)](https://www.youtube.com/watch?v=A-63tGhzDes)

 See this <b>Example Interview</b>, Molly Bloom, the writer behind the movie.
-<br>Focused in on Molly Bloom for implications through received information, she would have given information if she witnessed elements of coercive activities.
+<br>Focused in on Molly Bloom for implications through received information, she would have given information if she witnessed <b>elements</b> of coercive activities.
 <br><i>"A-List (artists), wall-street titans, famous sports stars, (billionaires-finances), heads of studios, politicians, you know some of the most powerful people in the world and it was the company everyone wanted to be in..."<br></i>
 See Molly's Game | On-set visit with Molly Bloom "Writer": https://www.youtube.com/watch?v=XCb4DJ7qfN0 [![Molly Bloom Socialite](https://img.youtube.com/vi/tzuXce0OLfo/0.jpg)](https://www.youtube.com/watch?v=XCb4DJ7qfN0)